-Completion of the UNMC Master of Genetic Counseling Education Program will result in issuance of the Master of Genetic Counseling (MGC) degree.
+In order to graduate with a Master of Genetic Counseling (MGC) degree, students must meet all of the following requirements:

-To complete the program, students must meet the following program requirements:
+- 1) Complete all coursework - o Reference: https://catalog.unmc.edu/allied-health-professions/geneticcounseling/#curriculumtext - o Final grade of 80% (B-) or better for graded courses. - o Final grade of pass for pass/fail courses. - 2) Complete a capstone project and attend any required workshops or training. - O Complete all deliverables including (1) a formal written proposal submitted during the end of the first year approved by the student's Capstone Chair, (2) an abstract of publishable quality submitted to the College of Allied Health Professions Evidence-Based Forum with consideration of submitting to a local, regional or national meeting (3) a poster presenting the capstone project findings visually at the CAHP's Evidence-Based Forum, (4) a final capstone paper approved by the student's Capstone

-- Successfully complete all coursework and supplemental curricular activities. - o Final grade of 80% (B-) or better for graded courses. - o Final grade of pass for pass/fail courses. - Successfully complete all fieldwork placements by demonstrating progression of skills (fundamental counseling roles and practice-based competencies) as evidenced by the final evaluations. - o Final grade of pass for Spring fieldwork placement. - o Final grade of pass for all fieldwork placement courses (GENC 750-754). - Obtain the minimum of 50 participatory cases that represent a variety of practice settings and indications. - Successfully complete all capstone project courses (MNED 775, GENC 720-722), attend any required workshops or training, and receive approval by their committee. - o Successfully complete all deliverables including (1) a formal written proposal submitted during the end of the first year approved by the student's Capstone Chair, (2) an abstract of publishable quality submitted to the College of Allied Health Professions Evidence-Based Forum with consideration of submitting to a local, regional or national meeting (3) a poster presenting the capstone project findings visually at the CAHP's Evidence-Based Forum, (4) a final capstone paper approved by the student's Capstone Chair, Capstone Course Director, and Program Director, and (5) an oral presentation of the completed project for peers, faculty, and family members.
+Chair, Capstone Course Director, and Program Director, and (5) an oral presentation of the completed project for peers, faculty, and family members.